 - Holiday pay should be listed as a separate item on the voucher, and not combined with vacation or any other balances

 - Note: Holiday pay in this context should not be confused with holiday pay for actual hours worked on a holiday.
 Hours worked on a holiday are not paid on the same voucher as a vacation, floating holiday, or sick leave payment

 When to Complete Vacation Vouchers

-Your department should complete a vacation voucher immediately upon termination, separation or death.
-If an employee will be returning to State of Texas employment with no break in service, then you shouldn't process a vacation voucher—the employee should simply transfer the vacation balance to the new State of Texas agency.
+Your department should complete a vacation voucher immediately upon termination, separation, or death.
+If an employee will be continuing State of Texas employment with no break in service, then you shouldn't process a vacation voucher.
+Inform the employee that he or she should ask the new agency to contact Human Resources to transfer the vacation balance to the new agency.

 After HR receives vacation vouchers, the payment is processed in the next semimonthly payroll.
 HR needs to receive vouchers prior to the appropriate payroll deadline in order for vouchers to be processed and paid out on time.
 You can find payroll-processing deadlines and check-release dates on the Payroll Services website.